Bass Coast Shire

 |$1,250 - $1,499||1,014||3.7||4.9||29010|

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2016.
 Compiled and presented in profile.id by .id (opens a new window), the population experts.

 Compiled and presented in profile.id by .id, the population experts.

-Analysis of individual income levels in Bass Coast Shire in 2011 compared to Regional VIC shows that there was a similar proportion of people earning a high income (those earning $1,500 per week or more) as well as a similar proportion of low income people (those earning less than $400 per week).
+Analysis of individual income levels in Bass Coast Shire in 2016 compared to Regional VIC shows that there was a lower proportion of people earning a high income (those earning $1,750 per week or more) and a higher proportion of low income people (those earning less than $500 per week).

 The major differences between Bass Coast Shire's individual incomes and Regional VIC's individual incomes were: